Alcohol Rehab in Los Angeles, California: Personalized Care for Lasting Recovery

 Understanding Alcohol Addiction

-According to the NIAAA, alcohol use disorder is a problematic pattern of alcohol use that leads to significant impairment or distress.
-Essentially, when you consume alcohol, it becomes impossible to stop, even when it significantly impedes your health and the well-being of others.
-Your alcohol addiction can be diagnosed as mild, moderate, or severe based on your symptoms.
-Further, different patterns of alcohol consumption can highlight how alcohol use can move from reasonable consumption to substance abuse.
-The different patterns of alcohol consumption include:
+According to the NIAAA, alcohol use disorder is a problematic pattern of alcohol use that leads to significant behavioral health impairment or distress.
+Essentially, alcohol addiction is the uncontrolled overconsumption of alcohol.
+It becomes impossible to stop drinking, even when it significantly impedes your health and the well-being of others.
+Moreover, the severity of your alcohol addiction is based on factors like the amount and frequency of your substance abuse.
+Thus, your alcohol addiction can be diagnosed as mild, moderate, or severe based on your symptoms.
+Yet, you may question how you got to this place in your substance abuse.

 • Drinking in moderation